appunto-io/api-on-json/README.md

 };
 ```

-Each route should begin with a `'/'`.
+Each route shall begin with a `'/'`.

 Route can contain :